miramar-labs/razer-blade-config/README.md

  - Use a USB stick to install Ubuntu
    - remember to select LVM when configuring disks (if you ever want to expand your root volume with additional disks)
  - Fix the'suspend on lid closed' bug by editing GRUB:
-   - NOTE: this is an issue with my particular laptop hardware/BIOS and may be OPTIONAL
+   - NOTE: this is an issue with my particular laptop hardware/BIOS and may be OPTIONAL for you
    - edit /etc/default/grub:

         add `button.lid_init_state=open`: